Frameless coastal glass wall art displayed in a light-filled living room with ocean view

 Why Glass Works Especially Well in Coastal Rooms

-Glass introduces contrast.
+Glass introduces intentional contrast.

 Matte + reflective.